trinidadBorrell/doc_benchmark/README.md

-Benchmark to asses the reconstruction of EEG data of DoC patients.
-It involves three main phases: 1) markers computation, 2) statistical analysis, 3) and machine learning model training.
-Built on the NICE neurophysiology framework with enhanced variable electrode support.
+This repository provides a benchmark for assessing the performance of time-series foundation models in reconstructing and forecasting EEG data from patients with disorders of consciousness (DoC).
+The framework encompasses three main phases: (1) marker computation, (2) statistical analysis, and (3) machine learning model training.
+It is built on the NICE neurophysiology framework with enhanced support for variable electrode configurations.

 ## 🎯 General Aim